Esalpekar/SignatureTrading/README.md

 holding at time `t` is the inner product `⟨ℓ, S_{0,t}⟩`.
 The same coefficients, evaluated as the path unfolds, generate the whole time series of holdings.

-Second — and this is what makes it computable — the product of two signature-linear functions is again signature-linear (via an operation called the shuffle product).
+Secondly, the product of two
+signature-linear functions is again signature-linear (via an operation called the shuffle product).
 Follow the chain: your loss `L` at maturity is linear in the signature; your risk penalty `P(L)` (the polynomial encoding how much you